vignesh14052002/KnowledgeBase/knowledge_base/Python/Books.md

     - Derive custom exceptions from more specific exception
     - Good with `EASP` instead of `LBYL` - [ref](https://stackoverflow.com/questions/11360858/what-is-the-eafp-principle-in-python)
 - Class decorators
-    - `@classmethod` can be used to create multiple constructors
+    - `@classmethod` can be used to create multiple constructors, methods that do not depend on instance attributes
-    - `@staticmethod` can be used to tell that the method is independent of the class attributes but related to the class
+    - `@staticmethod` can be used to tell that the method is independent of the class and instance attributes but related to the class
-    - doubt : Can we mark private methods static?
 - Datastructures
     - Use `MappingProxyType` for immutable dict
     - Use `set()` where intersection will be computed